audioxide/data/data/posts/20171204-articles-best-game-soundtracks-of-2017.md

   - the legend of zelda
   - brian eno
 featuredimage: article-images/favourite-video-game-soundtracks-2017.jpg
+featuredimageAlt: Screenshot of the video game Sonic Mani
 title: My favourite game soundtracks of 2017
 author: andre
 blurb: The video game industry sucks.
 Luckily, its music doesn't.
 2017 produced some terrific game soundtracks, and here lies my pick of the bunch.